nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 $d_{bottom\ side\ with\ error} = 28.375" ± 0.85125"$

+Figure B

 ![image](https://user-images.githubusercontent.com/30758520/218904829-e1eca4ee-9ec5-45bf-bc90-ded6b3852e13.png)

-The image above shows the corral resting in the duck pond and the tolerance in the x, y, and z direction.
-The allowable error is 5/8" on the x-axis and 1/2" on the y-axis.
+In Figure B, the corral is resting in the duck pond and the tolerance in the x, y, and z direction.
+The allowable error is 5/8" on the x-axis (left and right) and 1/2" on the y-axis (up and down).
 The top sensor is within error tolerance for this measurement on the y axis and the x axis nearly within the allowable tolerance on the right side.
 The rules specify that a majority of the duck needs to be in the pond to count for points.
 This adds 1.5" to each of the error tolerance in the image above.

-The error in the x-axis becomes $0.625" + 1.5" = 2.125$ and the error in the y-axis $0.5" + 1.5" = 2"$.
-This makes the error in the image above within the allowable tolerance to fit into the duck pond.
-The measurement error on the left and right side are within the 2.125" tolerance and the error on the top and bottom and within the 2" tolerance.
+$tolerance_{left\ and\ right\ sides} = 0.625 + 1.5 = 2.125 in$

+This is greater than the error found for left and right sides found in the calculations below Figure A.

+$tolerance_{up\ and\ down} = 0.5 + 1.5 = 2 in$

+This is greater than the error found for the top and bottom sides found in the calculations in Figure B.

+These two tolerances are greater than the maximum error in each direction.
+Therefore, the sensors should be able to accurately locate the duck pond for duck delivery.

 *Note: Corral is being designed to be adjustable on it longest dimension if the corral needs to be smaller in order to land in the duck pond.*